crupig/ujb-CSSS/README.md

 **Replace scripts**:

 Replace all the scripts in `scripts_to_replace_testcases`.
-Each file to be replace starts with the path where it has to be replaced.
+Each file to be replaced starts with the path where it has to be replaced.

 ```bash code_ujb/run_gen_tests.sh <DEVICE_ID> <MODEL_PATH>```